microsoft/FluidFramework/packages/dds/tree/docs/data-model/README.md

 ### Schema

-The data model must encode sufficient information that the system can efficiently layer a schema-on-write policy on top of the underlying data model (see #9282).
+While the data model is schema agnostic, the data model must encode sufficient information that a system opting into a schema-on-write policy can efficiently implement schema validation on top of the underlying data model (see #9282).

 ### Augmentation